zzFluke/linux_files/README_arch.md

    * python-pyzmq
    * python2-lxml (for inkscape/textext).

-5. Install the following packages from AUR:
+3. Install the following packages from AUR:

    * textext (for inkscape latex rendering)
    * ttf-tw (for Taiwan standard Chinese fonts)
    * mint-themes (for better Cinnamon themes)
+   * dropbox
    * nemo-dropbox (for nemo integration)
-   * fmt (C++ string formatting library)
+   * noto-fonts-tc

-6. Start chromium, download Pycharm and CLion, then install.
+4. Start chromium, download Pycharm and CLion, then install.

-7. install the following with `pacman` for C++ development:
+5. install the following with `pacman` for C++ development:

    * boost
    * cmake
    * yaml-cpp

-8. To setup chinese input, at the command line, run:
+6. To setup chinese input, at the command line, run:
    ```
    ibus-setup
    ```